Stephanitis takeyai

 - Pieris japonica - primary Preferred ; evergreen shrub used year-round, especially in winter

-- Lyonia elliptica - secondary Deciduous shrub used in summer in parts of range where available; higher quality food resource supporting greater growth
+- Lyonia elliptica - secondary Deciduous shrub used in summer in parts of native range where available; higher quality food resource supporting greater growth

 - Pieris floribunda - to ; damage minimal

-- Rhododendron calendulaceum - Acceptable ; observed
+- Rhododendron calendulaceum - Acceptable ; nymph observed

 - Rhododendron 'Autumn Empress' - Acceptable